4Crawler Offroad

 Doesn't it seem strange that most places only offer 3" longer

 spring shackles?
-For example, stock Toyota spring shackles measure
+For example, most stock Toyota 4Runner (and

-not 3" longer, so I decided to make my own.
-The first ones I made
+but not 3" longer, so I decided to make my own.
+The first ones I

 redrilling one hole in the desired location and cutting off the excess.